How Global Calibration Strengthens Multiaccuracy

 Theorem~\ref{thm:MA-to-meek} proves a reduction to multiaccuracy from $(\alpha, \beta)$-weak agnostic learning for $\alpha > 1/2$.
 This motivates the study of weak learning in the setting where $\alpha$ is bounded away from $0$.
 In this section, we investigate the notion of \emph{restricted weak agnostic learning}, i.e., $(\alpha, \beta)$-weak agnostic learning when $\alpha$ is bounded away from $0$, and study what learning and fairness primitives can be derived from such \emph{restricted weak agnostic learners}.

 We begin by the observation that given any (restricted) $(\alpha, \beta)$-weak agnostic learner for $\C$, can we efficiently construct a $(\C, \alpha+\eps$)-multiaccurate predictor by the original multiaccuracy algorithm \cite{hkrr2018}.
-The following result is essentially proved in their paper and follows from the observation that if there is a multiaccuracy violation, then the weak agnostic learner can be used to provide a gradient update that reduces the potential function. \begin{theorem}[\cite{hkrr2018}] For any concept class $\C$, distribution $\mD$ and parameters $\alpha, \beta$, given access to a $(\alpha, \beta)$-weak agnostic learner for $\C$ for distributions with marginal $\mD_\X$, one can produce a $(\C, \alpha + \eps)$-multiaccurate predictor for $\mD$ using $O(1/\beta^2)$ oracle calls to the weak learner. \end{theorem}
+The following result is essentially proved in their paper and follows from the observation that if there is a multiaccuracy violation, then the weak agnostic learner can be used to provide a gradient update that reduces the potential function.